kgellien/timeplanner-scala/README.md

 ## Known Problems / Errors

-- call to pdflatex sometimes does not return; explicit call afterwards does work
+- call to pdflatex sometimes does not return; CTRL-C and explicit call afterwards does work
 - Option --withAdditionalTasks currently broken

 ## To Do